Achievable logoAchievable logo

 • From the right:

-Because the one-sided limits don’t match, x→2limf(x) does not exist.
+Because these one-sided limits are different, x→2limf(x) does not exist.

 When limits don’t exist